Biden December fundraising blitz to star James Taylor, Spielberg

-Dec 5 (Reuters) - President Joe Biden will kick off a December fundraising blitz on Tuesday that will show off the Democratic Party's star power and is expected to raise millions of dollars, according to invitations reviewed by Reuters and sources familiar with the planning.
+BOSTON, Dec 5 (Reuters) - President Joe Biden kicked off a December fundraising blitz on Tuesday that will show off the Democratic Party's star power while raising millions of dollars, according to invitations reviewed by Reuters and sources familiar with the planning.

 The sprint includes at least nine fundraisers before the end of the month starting on Tuesday in Boston, where Biden will hold three events, capped with an evening concert by James Taylor.